 For example, the open-ended question "What do you like best about our product?" elicits a descriptive response in the customers own words, while “Do you like this product” will be answered with a simple “Yes” or “No”, often leaving you in the dark as to why a customer likes or dislikes a product.

-Let’s take a closer look at the difference between the two types of question, so that you can gain the insights you need.
+Let’s take a closer look at the difference between the two question types.

 Close-ended questions are questions that can only be answered with one of a preset number of responses: “Yes/No,” predefined multiple-choice options, or scaled, e.g., “On a scale of 1 to 10 how happy are you with this product?”
 Close-ended questions gather quantitative data.